 There are also numerous legal hoops required in order to cultivate cannabis for wholesale distribution.
 This limits cannabis cultivation and prevents more manufacturers from entering the industry.

-Higher Product Quality Leads to Higher Costs
+Better Weed Quality Leads to Higher Prices

 Quality of weed is one of the biggest factors affecting costs on a consumer level.
 “Quality” refers to several factors, like the density, amount of trichomes, color, and the smell of the flower product.
 The most important factor that determines quality for most consumers is the potency, meaning it’s THC or CBD content.